danshieldspala/chatgpt-grep/README.md

 ## Features

 - Case-insensitive search within messages.
-- Outputs the titles and URL links back to all chats that contain the target message.
+- Outputs the titles and conversation date for all chats that contain the target message.
 - Easy extraction from the exported `.zip` without needing manual unzipping.

 ## Example